Roth Conversions Simplified: Pay Taxes Now or Later?

 Sometimes it’s not.

-Much of the marketing around Traditional IRAs centered on the idea that retirees would automatically be in a much lower tax bracket in retirement.
+For years, Traditional IRAs were heavily promoted around the idea that most retirees would be in a much lower tax bracket later in life.

 What I’ve seen consistently with my clients is that many retirees are still in the same tax bracket they were in during their working years.